vikas0380/Mean-Angular2/README.md

 # Mean-Angular2

-Developing mean application with Angular 2.0
+Developing mean application with Angular 2.0 alpha

 ## Running it